Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 - Then, restart the printer.

--	**WARNING:** Don't forget to calibrate your printer before starting a print.
+-	**:bangbang: WARNING:** Don't forget to calibrate your printer before starting a print.

  	To do this, go to the `Configurations` → `Calibrations` menu.